calaveraid/clock_in_out_system/README.md

   | SCK	| Pin 23 |
   | SDA	| Pin 24 |

- > "Give me an RFID tag and I'll control the world"
+ > "If you walk in front my door and don't even say goodbye,
+ > what you leave me you take, you are not better than me."
- > — Gengis Kan
+ > — Vladimir Tkachenko